marcushellberg/flow-aot-demo/README.md

 ## Prerequisite

 You need GraalVM 22.3+.
-Get it from https://www.graalvm.org/downloads/ or use e.g. sdkman.
+Get it [from the source (graalvm.org)](https://www.graalvm.org/downloads/) or use e.g. sdkman.
 Ensure it is set as the value to your `JAVA_HOME` environment variable.

 ## Compiling the native app